h2o/leaktrace/README.md

 * alloc - number of times memory has been allocated from the call site
 * free - number of times memory allocated from the call site has been freed
 * coll - collisions between different call sites, that could have led to inaccurate numbers

-Intended use of leaktrace is to obtain the dump multiple times without rebooting the server, then compare the dumps; if we see increase of memory retained by a particular call site, that's likely an indication that memory is leaking from that call site.